freeflyaz/reciplease/README.md

 ### Technologies

 Choosing the right tools was important to create this app within the one week deadline.
 Figma helped me to design the app's interface, while Node.js, Express, MongoDB and Mongoose combined to build the robust backend.
-React brought the frontend to life using Zustand as a global state manage, Cloudinary to provide a seamless solution for image storage and React-Toastify to add helpful pop-up notifications throughout the app.
+React brought the frontend to life using Zustand as a global state manager, Cloudinary to provide a seamless solution for image storage and React-Toastify to add helpful pop-up notifications throughout the app.

 ### Features